one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 `IN CASE OF A GRADLE APPLICATION:`
 > docker-compose -f docker-compose-gradle.yml up

-If you're running `docker-compose up` command for first time, it may take upto 7-10 minutes to pull image( openjdk:11) and download dependencies.
-If everything runs successfully, by doing `docker ps` you would see the similar outcome as shown below.
+If you're running `docker-compose up` command for the first time, it may take up to 7-10 minutes to pull image( openjdk:11) and download dependencies.
+If everything runs successfully, by doing `docker ps` you would see a similar outcome as shown below.

 ```
 ➜  student-grading-micronaut ✗ docker ps